proplot-dev/proplot/docs/why.rst

 * Wherever colormaps are used, they can be divided into :ref:`discrete levels <ug_discrete>` using keyword arguments like `levels` -- similar to `~matplotlib.axes.Axes.contourf`.
-This is accomplished by applying `~proplot.colors.DiscreteNorm` as the new default colormap normalizer.
+This is accomplished by applying `~proplot.colors.DiscreteNorm` as the default normalizer.
 This feature can be disabled by setting :rcraw:`image.discrete` to ``False``.
-* The new `~proplot.colors.DivergingNorm` normalizer is perfect for data with a :ref:`natural midpoint <ug_norm>` and offers both "fair" and "unfair" scaling.
+* The `~proplot.colors.DivergingNorm` normalizer is perfect for data with a :ref:`natural midpoint <ug_norm>` and offers both "fair" and "unfair" scaling.
   The new `~proplot.colors.LinearSegmentedNorm` normalizer can generate the uneven color gradations useful for :ref:`unusually distributed <ug_norm>` data.